How do marginalised groups to find safe, community-friendly and inclusive places and services online?

 Your support is an investment into more inclusive societies.
 Together we can build an app that gives users access to a database of inclusive places and services.

-What we do for LGBTI people in Southeast Asia has the potential to help millions of people around the world.
+What we do for LGBTI people in Southeast Asia can help millions of people around the world.

 Because we are a social enterprise we are committed to sharing our data insights with other community organisations to help strengthen their advocacy.

-Of primary importance to us is helping people find health and social support services - including HIV testing and treatment,mental health and counselling, legal assistance and other important services.
-You may know someone who needs help.
+Of primary importance to us is helping people find health and social support services - including HIV testing and treatment, mental health and counselling, legal assistance, accommodation, education and employment You may know someone who needs help.
 An app like this will help amplify important knowledge that can sometimes save lives.

 This is a opportunity for you to make a positive impact in your own community and around the globe.